An Introduction to Search Engine Optimization

 Not to mention, if you have a well-written description, it works like a free ad on Google or Bing that may attract a potential user, client, or customer to click on your SERP listing.

-Therefore, utilizing the ALT attribute can be an opportunity for better search engine rankings.
+Another ranking factor that Google considers important is the ALT image attribute or ALT text.
+Utilizing this attribute can be an opportunity for better search engine rankings.

-Best Practices for Keyword Phrases
+Best Practices for Writing Better Content

 Andy Crestodina blogged in 3 Key Steps to SEO Fitness that your web page's keyword phrases should be a healthy mix of, "plural forms, synonyms, acronyms, and abbreviations."